pennywa/HF_language_translator/README.md

 This allows for fast startup and reliable translation performance, regardless of the server capacity assigned to your space.

 1. When you click "Translate," the app sends a request to an external translation service
-2. The service performs the translation and instantly returns the result to your Gradio interface.
+2. The service performs the translation and instantly returns the result to your Gradio interface

 ## 🛠️ Required Files